Robust Control and Entanglement of Qudits in Neutral Atom Arrays: Summary and Outlook

 Given the importance of the two-qudit $\CZg$ gate, we provided a general protocol for its implementation.
 This protocol involves two-tone driving of Rydberg transitions, which, as we proved, is a minimal necessary component of a global $\CZg$ gate and, more generally, of global symmetric two-qudit phase gates, for $d>3$.
 Our work therefore constitutes a minimal scheme for implementing any entangling symmetric two-qudit phase gate of any qudit dimension, tailored to the strengths of existing hardware.
 We furthermore thoroughly analyzed the application of our strategy to the case of qutrits, deriving explicit pulse shapes that realize elementary gates ($\Xg$, Hadamard, and $\CZg$), and performing extensive noise simulations to examine the robustness of the two-qutrit $\CZg$ gate.
 We found that the $\CZg$ gate is realized with high fidelity and can be successfully modified to overcome potential crosstalk between Rydberg tones.

 Our work thus offers a clear and viable blueprint for the experimental demonstration of multi-qudit operations in neutral atom arrays.
 This will pave the path toward the realization of qudit quantum error correction codes~\cite{Anwar_2014QuditToricCode} and magic state distillation protocols~\cite{Campbell2012, Campbell2014}.
 It will also open up enticing prospects for simulating unique quantum many-body effects, including salient phenomena in spin-1 systems such as symmetry-protected topological order~\cite{AKLT1987,Edmunds2025} and ergodicity-breaking dynamics~\cite{Schecter2019_Scars,Sala2020_HSF}, or pair creation and string breaking in the real-time dynamics of lattice gauge theories~\cite{Meth2025LGT,martinez_real-time_2016,klco_quantum_2018,LGT_review2020_truncated,zhou_thermalization_2022,Cochran2025NatureLGT_truncated,Gonzalez_Cuadra2025NatureLGT,halimeh_cold-atom_2025}.
 The favorable flexibility and coherence time of neutral atom arrays would enable us to study such physics in various spatial dimensions and access long-time nonequilibrium dynamics.
+Our approach is particularly well-suited for the simulation of models where the physical time evolution involves state-dependent phase accumulation, which is the native two-qudit operation enabled by the platform.
+Such operations appear, e.g., in the context of simulating interacting spin systems and lattice gauge theories~\cite{Meth2025LGT, Gavreev2025}.

 The control scheme we presented allows for versatility in the techniques used for driving elementary transitions, and it can be readily enhanced through methods that yield improved speed and noise resilience.
 For example, it was recently proposed that dipole-dipole interactions between neutral atoms can be leveraged to produce faster entangling gates compared with those based on the Rydberg blockade mechanism~\cite{Giudici2025FastEntangling}, a tactic to which our scheme can be seamlessly adapted.
 It is also possible to integrate other existing schemes of single-qudit control, such as the tensor light shift method of Refs.~\cite{Ahmed2025, Omanakuttan_2021_OptimalControl}, into our composite entangling gates.
 Another natural extension of our strategy is to implement entangling gates between more than two qudits, or between qudits of differing dimensions \cite{verresen2022efficiently,Gaz2025LGT_D8}, by imparting conditional phases on selected subspaces of Rydberg-coupled levels.
 More broadly, it will be interesting to consider whether our multi-tone approach can lead to similarly robust multi-qudit control schemes in other types of quantum platforms, such as those based on trapped ions or superconducting circuits.